A step-by-step tutorial for converting closets into DIY built in shelves & a living room office transformation.

 And this big change we made on the office side of the McNay’s living room is gooooood!

 Feast your eyes on the “before” first though:

-First though… can we appreciate that 1960s wet bar inside of that left side closet for a sec?
+I mean… can we just appreciate that 1960s wet bar inside of that left side closet for a sec?
 Groovy, baby.

 And now check out that after!

 These little squatty closets were so tiny and the doors were so skinny that King and Heather said they just wanted them gone with built in shelves put in their places.

 But then we thought maybe we could work with the existing structures to convert closets into built in shelves.